Fylde Sand Dunes Project

-The Fylde Sand Dunes Project is a project of the Wildlife Trust for Lancashire, Manchester and North Merseyside, to improve the dunes on the coast of the Fylde as a sea defence, conserve the coastal environment, and improve public awareness of the dunes.
+The Fylde Sand Dunes Project is a partnership project to improve the dunes on the coast of the Fylde as a sea defence, conserve the coastal environment, and improve public awareness of the dunes.

-The project is a partnership between the Trust, Fylde Council and Blackpool Council, and is funded by the Environment Agency until 2027.
+The project is a partnership between the Lancashire Wildlife Trust, Fylde Council and Blackpool Council, and is funded by the Environment Agency until 2027.

 Description

 The dunes cover about 80 ha, from Starr Gate, in south-west Blackpool, in the north to Lytham St Annes in the south.
 Because of the expansion of coastal towns, this is less than 20% of the area of dunes on the Fylde 150 years ago.
 The dunes are important, being a natural barrier to the sea at high tide.
 During storms, sand is released, which reduces wave action.

 There is a wide variety of plants: over 280 species of vascular plants have been recorded on the Fylde sand dunes.
 150 species of butterflies and moths have been recorded.
 Breeding birds on the sand dunes include reed buntings, stonechats and skylarks.